No request is too big. Especially when it comes to your little ones.

 We believe everyone should have a safe and enjoyable inflight experience.
 No matter their age.
 Which is why we’re here to look after our young flyers from check-in to arrival with our Unaccompanied Minors handling service.

-An unaccompanied minor is any passenger aged between 5 to under 18 years old who is not travelling with an adult (18 years or older) on the same flight and class of travel.
-If your child is under 5 years of age, for their safety, we cannot allow them to travel unaccompanied.
-The Unaccompanied Minor handling service is mandatory for passengers aged 5 to under-12 years old and optional for passengers aged 12 to under-18 years old.
+An unaccompanied minor is any passenger aged between 5 to below 18 years old who is not travelling with an adult (18 years or older) on the same flight and class of travel.
+If your child is below 5 years of age, for their safety, we cannot allow them to travel unaccompanied.
+The Unaccompanied Minor handling service is mandatory for passengers aged 5 to below 12 years old and optional for passengers aged 12 to below 18 years old.